THERAPY FOR NARCISSISTIC ABUSE RECOVERY

-The emotional turmoil and heartbreak you feel may become grief as you make sense of what you have been experiencing in your closest relationships.
-You may find yourself worrying incessantly about a relationship, how a person will respond to you, or how to reconnect with a loved one.
+The emotional turmoil and heartbreak you feel becomes grief as you make sense of what you have been experiencing in your closest relationships.
+You find yourself worrying incessantly about a relationship, how a person will respond to you, or how to reconnect with a loved one.
 Feelings of hopelessness and despair may mean that you need support.
 I am here for you, You don't have to go through this alone!

 If you have begun to recognize unhealthy patterns in your relationships or have found yourself waking up to the reality that you have experienced subtle and hidden manipulation or abuse you may experience more clarity on the issue by being present and paying attention to your experience in the relationship.